wlox/wlox/README.md

 **** Please note: This document is being thoroughly revised *****

-WLOX - Open Source Currency Exchange
+WLOX - Open Source Cryptocurrency Exchange
 =========
 WLOX is an open source alternative currency exchange, created to facilitate the exchange of cryptocurrencies for multiple fiat currencies.
 At this point, the only cryptocurrency supported is **Bitcoin**.
 It is not difficult, however, to adapt this project for the use of other cryptocurrencies.